futurediffusion/fast-translator/README.md

 Press `Ctrl+Enter` (or `Ctrl+Return`) inside the input box to send the text for translation.
 The input field supports multiple lines so you can type longer passages.

+Click the small down-arrow button next to the copy icon to open the history menu.
+It lists previous translations ordered by how often each one has been used, showing a counter for every entry.
+Selecting an item copies the text to the clipboard and displays it again in the output label.